 Australia Wild Fires is a Natural Disaster of Mega Proportion.
-If Australia fires are like the Canadian Fort McMurray fire or the August 2018 fire in California then I say “Declare War” on these fires, and get more resources in to put these catastrophic fires out.
+If Australia fires are like the Canadian Fort McMurray fire or the August 2018 fire in California then I say “Declare War” on these fires and get more resources in to put these catastrophic fires out.

-Now it seems that the officials at hand must see calling a State of Emergency as a last resort, so declaring an out and out war on their natural internal enemy would be even more of a last resort.
+Now it seems that the officials at hand must see calling the State of Emergency as a last resort, so declaring an out and out war on their natural internal enemy would be even more of a last resort.
 With today’s climate change, Declare War should come to mind as the first resort and not the last.
 Look and see this environmental devastation for what it is, a natural disaster of mega proportions.

-The Enemy is at your Front Door.
+The Enemy is at Your Front Door.